nonfx/terrarium/src/pkg/metadata/platform/readme.md

 The `components` section in the metadata defines the different dependency interfaces that are implemented in the Terrarium platform template.
 Each component is represented as a YAML object with the following properties:

 - `id` (string): A unique identifier for the component.
 It helps in referencing the component in other parts of the metadata or code.
-- `implements` (strings): Represents the taxonomy and dependency to which the component belongs.
-This helps in organizing components based on their functionalities or roles.
+It also represents the dependency interface ID which is been implemented by this component.
+This helps in generalizing the inputs and outputs for the component.
 There can only be one implementation of a dependency in one platform.
 - `title` (string): A descriptive title for the component, providing a brief overview of its purpose.
 - `description` (string): A detailed description of the component's functionality and its significance within the platform.
 - `inputs` (JSON Schema): Defines the input parameters required by the component.
 It follows the JSON Schema format to specify the input properties, their data types, titles, and descriptions.